 Do you need car insurance for your Mexico trip?

 Yes, car insurance is required for visitors to Mexico, and your United States auto insurance policy won't be valid there.
-To be protected, you'll need to find specialized car insurance that covers you while you're in the country.
-In addition to car insurance, the U.S. State Department recommends getting bail coverage — this is included on all Progressive Mexico policies through MexPro.
+To be protected, you'll need a separate Mexico car insurance policy that covers you for liability while you're in the country.
+In addition to car insurance, the U.S. State Department recommends getting bail coverage — this is included on all Progressive Mexico auto policies through MexPro.

 How to get temporary Mexico auto insurance

 Progressive can provide you with appropriate coverage through MexPro, a specialized broker for Mexico auto insurance policies.
-Get a quote through us, and MexPro will help you find policies tailored to your travel plans that have all the coverage you need to be fully compliant.
+Start your quote through us, and MexPro will help you find policies tailored to your travel plans that have all the coverage you need to be fully compliant.

 How much does Mexico car insurance cost?